mdberrill/life-coach/README.md

 # Life Coach

-Life Coach is a project that aims to make life easier to get what you want in life.
+Life Coach is a solution that aims to make life easier to get what you want in life.

 ## Goals